 The Bluetooth® LE standard allows to setup a network with various Bluetooth® LE devices from different manufacturers.
-To be able to communicate with Proteus-III devices, the WE SPP-like profile must be known and implemented by all network participants.

-The advanced developer guide of Proteus-III (application note ANR009 [3]) contains the design data of the WE SPP-like profile, to implement it for example in smart phone apps.
+To be able to communicate with Proteus-II devices, the WE SPP-like profile must be known and implemented by all network participants.
+Thus arbitrary Bluetooth® LE devices (like iOS or Android devices) must implement this profile, too.
+To do so, the Proteus-II application note ANR005 [3] contains the design data of the WE SPP-like profile.